 If You Like

-A legacy of the great Byzantine era, and often aligned with great historic churches of the Greek Orthodox church, the monasteries of Greece seems as spiritual and as peaceful as when the land was strode by St. John.
-A religious mystique hangs over many of these island retreats, infusing them with a sense of calm that you will appreciate even more when escaping from party-central towns like Mykonos or crowded beaches.
-The natural beauty and calm of these places, many visitors find, heal your body and soul, revitalizing you for the rest of your trip.
+A legacy of the great Byzantine era, and often aligned with great historic churches of the Greek Orthodox Church, the monasteries of Greece seem as spiritual and peaceful as when St. John walked the land.
+A religious mystique hangs over many of these island retreats, infusing them with a sense of calm that you will appreciate even more when escaping from party-central towns like Mykonos or overcrowded beaches.
+The natural beauty and calm of many of these places, many visitors find, heal your body and soul, revitalizing you for the rest of your trip.

 The Most Beautiful Towns and Villages

 Historic, simple, famous, nondescript, or perfectly preserved: almost any Greek village seems to possess that certain balance of charm and mystique that takes your breath away.
-The sight of miragelike, white clusters of houses appearing alongside blue waters or tumbling down hillsides is one of the top allures of any trip here.
-Villages are awash in cubical, whitewashed houses—often built atop another along mazelike streets (designed to confound invaders).
-Add in architectural landmarks—a Byzantine cathedral, a Venetian 16th-century kastro (or fortress), and monasteries that seems sculpted of zabaglione custard—and these villages and towns often look like paintings that belong in anyone's National Gallery.
+The sight of miragelike white clusters of houses appearing alongside blue waters or tumbling down cliffs and hillsides is one of the top allures of any trip here.
+Villages are awash in cubical, whitewashed houses—often built atop one another along mazelike streets (designed to confound invaders).
+Add in distinctive architectural landmarks—a Byzantine cathedral, a Venetian 16th-century kastro (or fortress), and monasteries that seem sculpted of zabaglione custard—and these villages and towns often look like unframed paintings.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US

 - Great American Vacation: Find Your Next U.S. Trip with Fodor's